Lease End

 Yep!
 Tesla used to prohibit lease buyouts for certain models, but as of early 2024, buyouts are back on the table for most leases.
 If you’re eyeing a lease return and thinking, "Hey, I actually love this car," you might not have to say goodbye.

-Before turning in your Tesla, compare its current market value to your lease buyout price.
+Decide whether buying out your Tesla makes sense.
 If the car is worth more than the residual, you could walk away with equity.
-That’s where Lease End comes in.
+(That’s where Lease End comes in.)

 Learn how Tesla lease buyouts work and how Lease End helps you finance the transition to ownership.